 Full-time Campus Safety officers receive 80 hours of campus safety training.
-Officers are also certified in First Aid, CPR, AED, and they receive additional in-service training throughout the year on topics such as incident report writing, fire safety, sexual harassment and other programs.
+Officers are also certified in First Aid, CPR, AED, and they receive additional in-service training throughout the year on topics such as incident report writing, fire safety, Title IX and the Sexual Misconduct Policy, and other programs.

 Bennington College has an Emergency Operations Plan that addresses emergency situations.
-During an emergency requiring immediate action, Bennington College can notify community members through the Send Word Now Emergency Notification system (via email, voice message, and text messages) and will also activate the emergency siren as needed.
+During an emergency requiring immediate action, Bennington College can notify community members through Send Word Now, the College's emergency notification system (via email, voice message, and text messages), and will also activate the emergency siren as needed.